 A financial instrument is any contract that gives rise to a financial asset in one entity and a financial liability or equity instrument in another entity.
-Non-derivative financial instruments comprise trade and other receivables, cash and cash equivalents, and interest bearing borrowings.
+Non-derivative financial instruments comprise cash and cash equivalent, intercompany loans receivable and borrowings.